LizIzhikevich/lizizhikevich.github.io/index.md

 <dt>SYSTEMS AND NETWORKS LAB</dt> (July 2017- September 2018)

-Collaborated with Prof. Geoff Voelker and Prof. George Porter on serverless distributed systems and security related research.
+Collaborated with Prof. [Geoff Voelker](./http://www.cs.ucsd.edu/~voelker) and Prof. [George Porter](./http://www.cs.ucsd.edu/~gmporter/) on serverless distributed systems and security related research.
 Projects include:

-Sprocket: A Serverless Video Processing Framework for the Cloud (paper to appear at SOCC'18). investigating vulnerabilities in AWS Lambda (to appear in upcoming published masters thesis) To learn more about our projects: https://burst-parallel.sysnet.ucsd.edu
+* Sprocket: A Serverless Video Processing Framework for the Cloud
+* Co-location vulnerabilities in AWS Lambda

 <dt>VOYTEK LAB FOR COGNITIVE AND COMPUTATIONAL NEUROSCIENCE</dt> (Jan 2015 – September 2018)

 Collaborated with Prof. Brad Voytek, Erik Peterson and Richard Gao on electrophysiological data analysis.
+Project includes:
-Project includes: analyzing the distribution of EEG, ECOG, MEG and LFP data at different frequencies to invalidate a statistical assumption of a commonly used estimating method in neuroscience (Welch's Method).
+* analyzing the distribution of EEG, ECOG, MEG and LFP data at different frequencies to invalidate a statistical assumption of a commonly used estimating method in neuroscience (Welch's Method).
 Presented research results at SFN 2016 (Society For Neuroscience).
 Pre-print on BioRxiv; Paper submitted to Journal of Neuroscience Methods.

 * * *